 - are pregnant

-- have a weak immune system – for example, if you have diabetes or you're having chemotherapy
+- have a weak immune system, for example, if you have diabetes or are having chemotherapy

 - are obese and have a body mass index (BMI) of over 40

 - are a child with a moderate to severe neurodevelopmental disorder such as cerebral palsy

 The flu virus mutates every year, which is why there is a new vaccine developed every year.
 A flu vaccination gives you and those around you the best chance of avoiding becoming ill.